IsraelAlamu/Loan-default-risk-analysis/README.md

     ROUND(SUM(CAST(defaulted AS INT)) * 100.0 / COUNT(*), 2) AS Overall_Default_Rate
 FROM loan_applications;
 ```

-## Business Problem
-The company identified a loan default rate higher than target levels.
-Management needed insights into borrower behavior, risk patterns, and loan characteristics causing higher defaults.

-## Key Questions Answered
-- What is the overall loan default rate?
-- Which loan purpose has the highest default rate?
-- How does credit score impact default risk?
-- How does debt-to-income ratio affect defaults?
-- Which loan terms show higher risk?
-- Do higher loan amounts lead to more defaults?

 ## Key Insights
 - Wedding loans had the highest default rates.
 - Lower credit score borrowers showed significantly higher default risk.